MuhammadUsmanMithani/anticrosspost-discord-bot/README.md

 ### How to change minimum message length for the bot to affect?
 **Ans:** Change `messages.minimumLength` accordingly in `config.json`, or change the value to 0 if you want to check all types of messages for cross-posts.
 Change `15` to a smaller value if you want to reduce the minimum message length value

+### Can I change the status activity from "Watching crossposters" to something else, say, "Watching some people"?
+**Ans:** No problem! in `config.json`, change `bot.statusActivity` to whatever you want!

 ### NOTE: After every change in config.json file, you will need to restart the bot or it will not load the new configuration.
 Also, do not leave any value empty or invalid or the bot will break!